-Welcome to my guide on photography lighting basics.
+Welcome to a guide on photography lighting basics.
 Lighting has always been the photographer’s best friend, and biggest bugbear.
 Use it right, you get an award winning photo.
-Get it wrong, hide that photo, and never let people set eyes on it.
+Get it wrong, just hide that photo, and never let people set eyes on it.

 TABLE OF CONTENTS